sebastesnorvegicus/straumsnu.js/Presentation.md

 </tide>
 ```

 The waterlevel elements here is what we are looking for:
 * The predicted time of high/low tide in Bodø
 * The predicted water level at this times

-Scuba dive planners need to know when the tide turns in Saltsraumen, which occurs 1 hour 41 minutes after high/low tide in Bodø.
+* Scuba dive planners need to know when the tide in Saltsraumen will turn.
+This occurs 1 hour 41 minutes after high/low tide in Bodø.
-So we need to add 1h41m to the predicted times.
+So we need to add 101 min to the predicted times.
+* Scuba dive planners also need to know the difference between previous and current amplitude.
+This is a good measure on how strong the current will be.

-Because we are using Javascript, we need to convert data to json to operate on it.
+* Because we are using Javascript, we need to convert data to json to operate on it.

-Since prediction data hardly changes at all, we want to cache data.
+* Since prediction data hardly changes at all, we want to cache data.

-We want to show moon phases to the user.
+* We also want to show moon phases to the user

+## Code files ##
+* straumsnu.js:       Set up event handlers and calling tidetimeshifter for 7 days
+* tidetimeshifter.js: Set up url, fetch data, convert til JSON and add 1:41 to times
-cache.js: Get and cache data
+* cache.js:           Get and cache data
-xmlText2json: Convert from XML to json
+* xmlText2json:       Convert from XML to json
-tidetimeshifter.js: Add 1:41
-UI.js: Functions rendering HTML
-moonphases.js: 100 years of hard coded moon phases
+* moonphases.js:      100 years of hard coded moon phases
-models.js: Converting given data to objects handy for UI rendering
+* models.js:          Converting given data to viewmodel objects handy for UI rendering
-straumsnu.js: Setting up event handlers and calling tidetimeshifter
+* UI.js:              Functions rendering HTML